abhishict/LectureBot/README.md

 1. Create a new virtual environment.
 2. Install dependencies listed in the `requirements.txt` file.
 3. Sign up on the Replicate portal and obtain an API token.
-4. Set up the API token as an environment variable.
+4. Set up the API token as an environment variable and save it in `.env` file

 ### Usage
 1. Run the `chatapp.py` file using the command `streamlit run chatapp.py`.